stackforge/pecan/docs/source/secure_controller.rst

             return FileController(name), remainder

-The :func:`secure` method also accepts a function argument.
+The :func:`~pecan.secure.secure` method also accepts a function argument.
 When passing a function,  make sure that the function is imported from another file or defined in the same file before the class definition, otherwise you will likely get error during module import.